 In addressing the newly professed, Fr.
 Joe mentioned the arduousness of their novitiate experience: "The novitiate is not easy.
 Like Jesus in the desert, you confront your strengths and weaknesses."
 He shared advice that he received when he professed his first vows, from then-Superior Fr.
 Donald Petraitis, MIC: "Offer your lives to God without hesitation."

 Many Marian priests concelebrated and witnessed the celebration.
 They included Fr.
 Bob Vennetti, MIC; Fr.
 Angelo Casimiro, MIC; Fr.
 Diego Maximino, MIC; Fr.
 Walter Gurgul, MIC; Fr.
 Matt Lamoureux, MIC; Fr.
 Kaz; Fr.
 Mark Baron, MIC; Fr.
 Tim Roth, MIC; Fr.
 Donald Calloway, MIC; Fr.
 Anthony Gramlich, MIC; Fr.
 Gerald Ornowski, MIC; Fr.
 Rafal Zalewski, MIC; Fr.
 Dan Cambra, MIC; and Fr.
 John Larsen.
 Incoming Marian novices and postulants served on the altar.

 Dear friend of the Marians, Deacon Bob Digan from nearby St. Mary's Parish in Lee, Mass., proclaimed the Gospel and assisted at the altar.
 Brothers David Blasland, MIC, and John Luth, MIC, served as lectors.
-Brother Ken Galisa, MIC, sang in the choir with Marian music director Jeffrey Petryk, DMA.
+Brother Ken Galisa, MIC, sang in the choir.
 The newly professed acted as gift bearers.